 SECTION 53.
-After the pitcher engages the rubber with possession of the ball and the batter has assumed his position in the batter's box, the umpire calls or signals "Play" (see 6-6).
+After the pitcher engages the pitcher's plate with possession of the ball and the batter has assumed their position in the batter's box, the umpire calls or signals "Play" (see 6-6).

 Misconduct

 SECTION 54.
 Misconduct is any act of dishonesty, unsportsmanlike conduct or unprofessional behavior that discredits the contest, the institutions or intercollegiate athletics.